 Sage has a wonderful aroma and soft, fuzzy leaves.
 It likes a lot of sun, so keep that in mind when you plant it, but don’t stress about it too much.
 This is one reason why I like to keep some of my perennial herbs in pots, so I can move them around based on the sunlight.

-Sage is used in my kitchen quite regularly because it goes so well with poultry and we tend to roast whole chickens often.
+Sage is used in my kitchen quite regularly, so we harvest it from the herb garden often.
 There is a proper way to trim sage, which pretty much stands true of most garden herbs.

 Then those little leaves will grow out to become larger, and the whole plant will get bushier and stronger.
 Try not to cut too much off the plant at once, although they do tend to grow back pretty quickly after pruning.

 10 Reasons to Grow Sage

 In addition to growing sage for culinary purposes, there are also plenty of reasons to keep a planter of fresh sage in the kitchen or in the garden.
 Let’s explore some of the many ways growing sage can be beneficial for your garden, your palate, and your physical and mental health.

 Sage is a Perennial Herb

 One of the best reasons to start growing sage is the fact that it’s a robust perennial plant.